prisma/prisma1/README.md

 touch index.js
 ```

-Now add the following code to it:
+Add the following code to it:

 ```js
 const { prisma } = require('./generated/prisma-client')